 Being sanctuary to many indigenous plants and animals who call Point Reyes their home, it is but natural that this area is heavily restricted to visitors with pets since dogs are viewed as natural predators by many species.
 Plus it is never a good idea to venture into a cattle ranch, with protective mother cows, with a dog.
 As a result, almost all the trails and beaches at Point Reyes are off limits to dogs barring a few.
 For more information and how to access them, read the excellent info page on pets at Pt.
 Reyes, here.
 I have always wanted to visit this part of the Bay Area due to its pristine beauty and despite most parts being off-limits owing to bringing a pet (no complaining here, I completely understand and support the conservation laws sanctioned by our beautiful state), we drove up to Tomales Bay to enjoy nature’s beauty with Babu and made it a point to visit Kehoe beach, one of the few dog friendly beaches at Point Reyes.

-We spent the last weekend at Pt.
-Reyes with Babu and stayed overnight at the Inverness Inns (a series of beautiful cottages on a sprawling property adjacent to the beautiful Tomales Bay) which are very dog friendly and charge a small fee ($ 20) for staying with a pet.
-Although the cottage grounds are dog-friendly (dogs have to be on leash), we headed off to Kehoe beach, one of the three beaches where on-leash dogs are allowed by land.
+We spent the last weekend at Point Reyes with Babu and stayed overnight at the Inverness Inns (a series of beautiful cottages on a sprawling property adjacent to the beautiful Tomales Bay) which are very dog friendly and charge a small fee ($ 20) for staying with a pet.
+Although the cottage grounds are dog-friendly (dogs have to be on leash), we headed off to Kehoe beach Point Reyes, one of the three beaches where on-leash dogs are allowed by land.
 There is a beautiful, narrow trail leading to the beach from the main road with cows grazing on a cattle ranch in the distance.
-Read my ultimate guide to Pt.
-Reyes for more ideas on how to explore this beautiful part of California.

 Like this post?
 Pin it here